 Barefoot Farm is the lovechild of Ash Jones and Matt James, and it’s a funny, if logical place for them to land after starting their careers in fine dining.

-Fast forward, and the two have had a crash course in pecan production as well as the ins-and-outs of running the regional dining destination.
-With the Pantry now open seven days a week, they have their hands full managing the pecan orchard biologically, without pesticides, and with a focus on natural fertilisation and soil management.
-Areas of the farm are undergoing bush regeneration and leftovers from the pecan harvests are fed to their happy and healthy pigs.
+The pair now have their hands full managing the pecan orchard biologically, without pesticides, and with a focus on natural fertilisation and soil management.
+Areas of the farm are undergoing bush regeneration and leftovers from the pecan harvests fed to their happy and healthy pigs.
 The farm harnesses solar power and Matt and Ash are working towards the farm becoming carbon positive.

 Their range of pecan snacks (a word of warning, the dark chocolate pecans are dangerously addictive!), muesli, granola and edible flower garnishes are available from their stall at markets across the region as well as online.
 And much to the relief of locals and Pantry fans, their much-loved pecan pies are still baked every week.
 Don’t miss them!